UBC-MDS/Wine_Quality_Predictor/reports/reports.md

 ## Summary

-For this analysis, we conduct the multi-class ridge model in order to understand the importance of certain wine attributes obtained from various physicochemical tests on the wine quality.
-The results showed that {BLAH BLAH} with XX% accuracy on validation set.
+For this analysis, we conduct the {neutral network Multi-layer Perception (MLP) model} in order to try to predict the different wine quality based on the wine attributes obtained from various physicochemical tests such as alcohol, sulfur diocide, fixed acidity, residual sugar.
+The results showed that {MPL yield robust results} with 80% accuracy and 80% f1- score (i.e. a weighted average metric of the precision and recall) on validation set.
+When we run the model on our test set, we also have comparably high score at 80% accuracu and f1-score.
+However, it incorrectly predicts {XX cases from normal wine to be excellent wine - talk about confusion matrix}.

-Therefore, we believe this model could serve as one of scientific and systematic ways to classify wine as first cut before win expert’s assessment, which could be useful for wine ratings institutes that needs to classify various wine’s submissions.
+As the rate of misclassification is not high and the impact can be corrected in further assessment, we believe this model could decent serve its purpose as a wine predictor to conduct first-cut wine classification, which could help speed up the wink ratings process.

 ## Introduction